Tipri dance (Punjab): Bavan Dvadasi

 Bavan Dvadasi is a festival dedicated to the Hindu God Vamana.
 The festival is held during the lunar month of Bhadra.
 Singh writing for the Tribune in 2000 states that "Tipri, a local version of dandia of Gujarat and a characteristic of the Patiala and Ambala districts, is losing popularity.
 Its performances are now limited to the occasions of Bavan Dvadsi."
 According to Singh (2000) "Bavan Dvadsi is a local festival celebrated only in the Patiala and Ambala districts.
 Anywhere else, people are not aware of it.
 Now, tipri is performed during this festival only."
 Singh then states that Bavan Dvadsi "is to celebrate the victory of Lord Vishnu, who in the form of a dwarf, had tricked Raja Bali to grant him three wishes, before transforming into a giant to take the Earth, the sky and Bali's life".
-Tripri competitions are held during the festival.
+Tipri competitions are held during the festival.
 Dancers dance in pairs, striking the sticks and creating a rhythm whilst holding ropes.